 Frontline Humanitarian Toolbox (FHT) is the latest Near-Life™ interactive, online training platform from DTS.

-Designed in partnership with the Norwegian Refugee Council (NRC), Spirit and Sida, FHT will support Arabic-speaking humanitarian aid workers across Syria and help save lives.
+Designed in partnership with the Norwegian Refugee Council (NRC), Spirit and Sida, Frontline Humanitarian Toolbox delivers humanitarian elearning in Syria to help aid workers there deliver life-saving programmes.

 Since the Syrian conflict began in 2011, more than 6.6 million people have been displaced.
 As a result, the demand for a humanitarian presence has rocketed.